indilib/docs/drivers/properties.md

     ...
     // and now let's add a counter of how many times the user clicks the button SayCountN[0].fill(
         "SAY_COUNT",      // name of the VALUE
         "Count",          // label of the VALUE
-                 "%0.f",            // format specifier to show the value to the user; this should be a format specifier for a double
+        "%0.f",           // format specifier to show the value to the user;
-                 0,                 // minimum value; used by the client to render the UI 0,                 // maximum value; used by the client to render the UI 0,                 // step value; used by the client to render the UI 0);                // current value
+                          // this should be a format specifier for a double 0,                // minimum value; used by the client to render the UI 0,                // maximum value; used by the client to render the UI 0,                // step value; used by the client to render the UI 0                 // current value
+    );

     SayCountNP.fill(
         getDeviceName(),  // device name
         "SAY_COUNT",      // PROPERTY name
         "Say Count",      // PROPERTY label
         MAIN_CONTROL_TAB, // What tab should we be on?
         IP_RO,            // Make this read-only
         0,                // With no timeout
-                IPS_IDLE);          // and an initial state of idle ...
+        IPS_IDLE          // and an initial state of idle );
+    ...
 }